bairahmat/Setup-My-Ubuntu/README.md

 ## Usage

+1. Download: `curl https://raw.githubusercontent.com/meyerlasse/Linux-Init/master/start.sh > start.sh`
-1. **Modify USER variables**.
+2. **Modify USER variables**.
 They can be found at the very beginning of the script.
-2. `./start.sh` - The script does not need to be in your home directory to work.
+3. Execute: `bash start.sh`

 ## Parameters
 | Parameter       | Meaning                                                              |